Music in Willa Cather's Writing

 Part I: "Friends of Childhood"

-The playlist developed in conjunction with Part I of The Song of the Lark reflects the colorful people and cultures in which the irrepressible young Thea Kronborg immerses herself as she is growing up in Moonstone, CO, a fictional community based on Cather’s hometown of Red Cloud, NE.
-From Spanish Johnny and the Mexican settlement to Thea’s well-intentioned piano teacher with a penchant for alcohol; from her pastor father’s Swedish Reformed congregation to her staunch friend and admirer, railroad worker Ray Kennedy: These individuals, along with many others in her small community, help nurture Thea’s spirited talent.
-The friendship, the encouragement, and even the judgmental and repressive attitudes, all become a springboard for her move to Chicago to pursue a formal music education.
+The playlist developed in conjunction with Part I of The Song of the Lark reflects the colorful people and cultures in which the irrepressible Thea Kronborg immerses herself as she is growing up in Moonstone, Colorado, a fictional community based on Cather’s hometown of Red Cloud, Nebraska.
+Characters like Spanish Johnny, Herr Wunsch, Dr. Archive, and railroad worker Ray Kennedy all nurtured and inspired Thea’s spirited talent.
+Their friendship, encouragement, and even the occasional rebuke become a springboard for Thea's musical education in Chicago.

 Part II: "The Song of the Lark"

 The playlist for Parts V and VI of The Song of the Lark highlights Thea Kronborg’s ascent to the height of her musical career.
-By default, she lands the plume role of Sieglinde in Richard Wagner’s Die Walküre.
+She lands the plum role of Sieglinde in Richard Wagner’s Die Walküre.
 In the audience for her stunning performance are friends from her childhood days in Moonstone, as well as the teacher who discovered her vocal talents.
-Two musical renderings of the Scottish folk song, “Ca’ the Yowes to the Knowes” light the way for Cather’s epilogic re-visit, years later, to Thea’s small hometown in Colorado.
-These, along with a final folk ballad may seem an incongruous pairing with the great operatic music of Parts V and VI, but they bring full circle the story of Thea's triumphant success.
-The diverse tapestry of Thea Kronborg’s early life and personhood re-emerge with these closing numbers.
-The rendering of “Casey Jones”, with its haunting train whistle, calls to heart’s memory the loyal railroader Ray Kennedy, whose stricken life ultimately gave wings to a young artist.
+Two musical renderings of the Scottish folk song, “Ca’ the Yowes to the Knowes” light the way for Cather’s epilogue, again set in Moonstone.
+These, along with a final folk ballad may seem an incongruous pairing with the operatic music of Parts V and VI, but they bring the story of Thea's success full circle.
+The diversity Kronborg’s early life emerge with these closing numbers.

 One Of Ours